onfranciis/streamfog/README.md

 To install this project locally

-- Navigate to your working directory in your terminal and run `git clone https://github.com/onfranciis/streamfog`
+- Navigate to your working directory in your terminal and run `git clone https://github.com/onfranciis/streamforge`
-- Navigate to **streamfog** and run
+- Navigate to **streamforge** and run

 ```
 npm run dev